vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 Another is around the time/money tradeoff.
 Could I take a job that makes less money but gives me more time for personal projects, so I can do more direct work on personal projects, and possibly reduce the contract work I fund?
-I discuss that more in the last section, but for the near term, I don't plan to drastically change my job situation.
+I discuss that more in the second-to-last section, but for the near term, I don't plan to drastically change my job situation.

 At a very high level, my conclusion is that even though I appear to have paid a lot (~$150,000) for contract work, I expect that by taking